 When people ask me about how to apply Moving Motivators, I sometimes share the experience that I had with an engineer who was not really happy in his role.
 I used moving motivators to give him insight into his personal motivators and I was then able to link them to his current role.

-Are you really happy at your job?
+Are you really happy with your job?
 Are you delegating things you really like to your team members?
 Do some people in your team really annoy you?
 Let’s be honest, every manager once had or will have people on their team that they are not particularly fond of.

 Play the moving motivators game with yourself and find out what your motivators are!
 If it turns out you like order, you will understand better why you always get agitated when you look at the desk of your marketing manager.
 Do you also dare to share your motivators with the team?
 Why not let them know which things motivate you?
 They can also help you create an environment where you are more motivated.